PhantomBot/PhantomBot/resources/web/panel/custom/readme.md

 ```

 ### addPanelTab
-... creates a new panel and tab within the DOM of the panel.
+... creates a new panel and tab within the body of the panel.
 `uniqueId` is used to link the tab and functionality to the specific panel.
 `tabName` is what will be displayed on the tab.
 `htmlFileLocation` is the location of the html file to be loaded into the panel (i.e /panel/custom/aCustomPanel/aCustomPanel.html).